carstenSpraener/cgV19/docs/building-VisualParadigm-Plugin.md

 is now "my.project"-Model.

 Much more noticeable is the list of cartridges, that cgV19 loads.
 As you may see in the log it loads the new "MyCartridge".
-Of not, go to the my-cartridge project, start ```gradle jar``` and then start ```gradle cgV19``` inside the _my-project_ again.
+If not, go to the my-cartridge project, start ```gradle jar``` and then start ```gradle cgV19``` inside the _my-project_ again.